Phase transitions in exponential random graphs: Proofs

-\begin{proof} As $q(\beta_1)$ is a continuous and decreasing function of $\beta_1$, the inverse function $q^{-1}(\beta_2)$ exists and is also continuous and decreasing.
-We examine the effect of varying $\beta_1$ on the graph of $l'(u)$ (and hence on the global maximizers of $l(u)$).
+Here $u_1$ and $u_2$ are defined as in the proof of Proposition \ref{max}: $m(u_1)=m(u_2)=\beta_2$. \end{corollary} \begin{remark*} As $\beta_2\rightarrow\infty$, $u_1\rightarrow0$ and $u_2\rightarrow1$ and the jump is noticeable even for relatively small values of $\beta_2$. \end{remark*} \begin{pf*}{Proof of Corollary \ref{q}} As $q(\beta_1)$ is a continuous and decreasing function of $\beta_1$, the inverse function $q^{-1}(\beta_2)$ exists and is also continuous and decreasing.
+We examine the effect of varying $\beta_1$ on the graph of $l'(u)$ [and hence on the global maximizers of $l(u)$].
 First note that varying $\beta_1$ does not change the shape of $l'(u)$.
-Inside the V-shaped region, there are three cases.
+Inside the $V$-shaped region, there are three cases.
 Recall that $u_1^*<u_1<\frac{p-1}{p}<u_2<u_2^*$.
-For $\beta_1=q^{-1}(\beta_2)$, positive and negative areas bounded by $l'(u)$ equal each other, thus $u_1^*$ and $u_2^*$ are both global maximizers.
-For $\beta_1<q^{-1}(\beta_2)$, the graph of $l'(u)$ shifts downward, negative area exceeds positive area, thus $u_1^*$ is the global maximizer.
-For $\beta_1>q^{-1}(\beta_2)$, the graph of $l'(u)$ shifts upward, positive area exceeds negative area, thus $u_2^*$ is the global maximizer.
-Outside the V-shaped region, there are two cases.
+For $\beta_1=q^{-1}(\beta_2)$, positive and negative areas bounded by $l'(u)$ equal each other and thus $u_1^*$ and $u_2^*$ are both global maximizers.
+For $\beta_1<q^{-1}(\beta_2)$, the graph of $l'(u)$ shifts downward, negative area exceeds positive area and thus $u_1^*$ is the global maximizer.
+For $\beta_1>q^{-1}(\beta_2)$, the graph of $l'(u)$ shifts upward, positive area exceeds negative area and thus $u_2^*$ is the global maximizer.
+Outside the $V$-shaped region, there are two cases.
 Below the lower bounding curve, $l'(u)$ has a unique local maximizer $u^*<u_1$.
 Above the upper bounding curve, $l'(u)$ has a unique local maximizer $u^*>u_2$.
-Our conclusion then follows from Theorem \ref{gen}. \end{proof}

-\begin{theorem} Assume that in one of our models $H_2$ is a $p$-star ($p\geq 2$).
+Our conclusion then follows from Theorem~\ref{gen}. \end{pf*} \begin{theorem} Assume that in one of our models $H_2$ is a $p$-star ($p\geq2$).
 For all parameter values $(\beta_1, \beta_2)$, the behavior of $G_n$ in the large $n$ limit is as follows: